 Practice Improvement Activities are designed to encourage ongoing assessment and improvement of patient care in ophthalmology.
 Participating in improvement activities allows you to measure your practice performance and develop an actionable plan for improvement based on best practices and de-identified peer benchmarks.
 The ABO encourages you to tailor your quality improvement experience to the topic(s) most relevant to your practice.
-The current menu of acceptable improvement activities gives you the freedom to choose from the following options:
+You can choose to design your own project or choose from an available Practice Improvement Module (PIM).

 Complete an Online Practice Improvement Module (PIM)